makersacademy/acebook-node-template/README.md

 ~~~~
 As a user of Acebook
 In order to show my friendship
-user as a friendI would like to add a I wo
+user as a friendI would like to add a I would like to
 ~~~~
 As a user of Acebook
 In order to see the friends of one of my friends